 How Does It Work?

 We take charities through a process to maximise the likelihood of a successful project, and to identify those that aren’t feasible as early as possible.
-It begins with the charity either submitting an application proposal or making an initial inquiry.
+It begins with the charity making an initial enquiry.

 After this contact we will arrange a meeting to discuss the proposal, unpick some of the issues, answer questions, and ascertain whether there is potential for a project.
-If we think there is, we will ask the charity to send us a detailed Terms of Reference (and an online application if they haven’t already done so).
+If we think there is, we will ask the charity to send us a detailed Terms of Reference.

 It is important to be aware that a ‘successful’ project for us may not be the same as a successful project for a charity.
 For us, a successful project is one that uses the best available data, the most sensible methodology, is transparent about its workings and assumptions and clear on its limitations, even if it shows that the charity’s intervention is not ‘successful’.